R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 The sample app, like all Conclave apps, consists of an [an enclave and a client](architecture.md#primary-entities).
 The enclave runs inside a host app, which we provide.
-We can generate a fat JAR for the host and client using the `:shadowJar` task.
+We can generate a fat JAR for the host and client using the `:bootJar` and `:shadowJar` tasks, respectively.
 === "Windows"
     ```bash
-    gradlew.bat :host:shadowJar :client:shadowJar
+    gradlew.bat :host:bootJar :client:shadowJar
     ```
 === "MacOS / Linux"
     ```bash
-    ./gradlew :host:shadowJar :client:shadowJar
+    ./gradlew :host:bootJar :client:shadowJar
     ```

 !!! note